Ladydiana/JavaScriptCheatsheet/README.md

 ## Advantages
 - UI less dependent on Application state

-		-> more portable
+	- more portable
-		-> can be shared and reused
+	- can be shared and reused

 ## Disadvantages
-X Platform dependent
+**X** Platform dependent
-X Needs component lifecycle and watchers (observers / listeners) X If the parameters from component state need persistance, then they need to be saved in the Application state anyway.
+**X** Needs component lifecycle and watchers (observers / listeners) **X** If the parameters from component state need persistance, then they need to be saved in the Application state anyway.
-X Promise state management becomes framework dependent
+**X** Promise state management becomes framework dependent

 # Re-rendering

 ## Old approach: Incremental update
-- Changed only the parts of the GUI that needed to be changed X Needed both rendering code (HTML/XML/static UI), and updating code for various conditions(finding the element in the tree via getElementById(), querySelector(), etc)
+- Changed only the parts of the GUI that needed to be changed

+**X** Needed both rendering code (HTML/XML/static UI), and updating code for various conditions(finding the element in the tree via getElementById(), querySelector(), etc)

-X Hard to manage, render and update could be written in different languages
+**X** Hard to manage, render and update could be written in different languages

 ## New approach: re-render & reconciliation